smaclell/we-charity-assignment/README.md

 Instead of fetching the data at runtime I opted to download it all ahead of time.
 This meant the site is blazingly fast.
 I realize now this violates one of the basic requirements you had given.

-Had I opted to download the data client side I would have either used appolo client with a graphql proxy to the actual backend or fetch with redux or fetch from an outer container containing the data.
+Had I opted to fetch data when the page first loads, I would have either used [Apollo Client](https://www.apollographql.com/docs/tutorial/client.html) with a [graphql proxy](https://www.apollographql.com/docs/tutorial/data-source) to the actual backend or fetch with redux or fetch from an outer container containing the data.

 My redux structure would have looked something like: